apple/foundationdb/documentation/sphinx/source/api-c.rst

    Most applications will not call this function.

+.. function:: FDBFuture* fdb_transaction_get_approximate_size(FDBTransaction* tr)

+   Retrieves the approximate transaction size so far in the returned future, which is the summation of the estimated size of mutations, read conflict ranges, and write conflict ranges.
+This can be called multiple times before transaction is committed.

 .. function:: FDBFuture* fdb_transaction_get_versionstamp(FDBTransaction* transaction)

   |future-return0| the versionstamp which was used by any versionstamp operations in this transaction. |future-return1| call :func:`fdb_future_get_key()` to extract the key, |future-return2|